 When a student's work is not completed by the end of the grading period, the student will receive an incomplete as a grade.
-The student will have three weeks to complete the work from the end of the semester, or he/she will receive no credit for the class.
+The student will have three calendar weeks (21 calendar days) to complete the work from the end of the semester, or he/she will receive no credit for the class.
 If the incomplete is received at the end of the fourth term, the student must make arrangements to complete the work during the summer to receive credit for the term.
 Time extensions for special situations (medical) must be approved by the principal.